facette/docs/content/overview.md

 Facette is a graphing web front-end.

-At its current development state, Facette only supports RRD files as back-end and has originally been developed as a Collectd front-end.
-But it is planned to have more back-end support in the future (e.g. Whisper or Graphite).
+Facette had originally been developed as a Collectd front-end.
+And, at its current development state, only supports retrieving data from RRD files and Graphite backends through its connectors.
+But it is planned to provide more connectors in the future.

 Its code is available at [Github][0], and is licensed under the terms of the [BSD license][1].